MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/meeting-screen-reference.md

     ```

    The height of this gallery adjusts to the number of items in the gallery, to a maximum height of 350.
-It takes 76 as the height of a single row of **MeetingPeopleGallery**, then multiplies it by the number of rows.
+The formula takes 76 as the height of a single row of **MeetingPeopleGallery**, then multiplies it by the number of rows.
 The **WrapCount** property is set to 2, so the number of true rows is `RoundUp(CountRows(MeetingPeopleGallery.AllItems) / 2, 0)`.

 * Property: **ShowScrollbar**<br>
     Value: `MeetingPeopleGallery.Height >= 350`